kbyyd24/oo-principle/graduate-parking-boy.md

 - given a car and two parking lots, and both parking lots are full

-- when smart parking boy parks
+- when parking boy parks

 - then return a information that parking lots are full